A Celebration of 10K Breast Reconstruction Flaps

 My DIEP Flap Breast Reconstruction Seven Years Later

 This morning I began my usual morning routine.
 I am an early riser.
 I open my laptop, check my phone for messages, begin sorting out emails to respond to, and begin my workday.
 But this morning marks a day on my calendar I never forget, or more appropriately, always remember.
 December 1, 2014, I was sitting on a gurney being marked up for my DIEP flap breast reconstruction.
 Writing about my DIEP flap breast reconstruction seven years later?
 How is that possible?
 Where did the time go?
-The Days and Months Leading up to my DIEP Flap My coffee is fresh and warm and my thoughts flood through my mind as I recall the events of the morning I showed up at the hospital.
+The Days and Months Leading up to my DIEP Flap My coffee is fresh and warm.
+Thoughts flood through my mind as I recall the events of the morning I showed up at the hospital.
 Yes, I showed up.
-But boy did that take a lot of decision making, planning, and a strong dose of physical and emotional fortitude in the Continue Reading →
+But boy did that take a lot of decision making, planning, and a strong dose of physical and emotional fortitude in the days leading Continue Reading →

 A Home for the Breast Cancer Quilt